MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_DEMO.md

 # Lesson 2: Deployment to Microsoft Azure

-### Demonstration: How to deploy a web application to Microsoft Azure
+### Demonstration: How to Deploy a Web Application to Microsoft Azure

 #### Preparation Steps